Keeping Data Private

 # ...

-The request function can now check the top_level_url argument before sending SameSite cookies.
-Remember that SameSite cookies are only sent for GET requests or if the new URL and the top-level URL have the same host name:At I write this, some browsers also check that the new URL and the top-level URL have the same scheme and some browsers ignore subdomains, so that www.foo.com and login.foo.com are considered the “same site”.
-If cookies were invented today, they’d probably be specific to URL origins (in fact, there is an effort to do just that), much like CSP policies, but alas historical contingencies and backwards compatibility force rules that are more complex but easier to deploy.
+The request function can now check the referrer argument before sending SameSite cookies.
+Remember that SameSite cookies are only sent for GET requests or if the new URL and the top-level URL have the same host name:As I write this, some browsers also check that the new URL and the top-level URL have the same scheme and some browsers ignore subdomains, so that www.foo.com and login.foo.com are considered the “same site”.
+If cookies were invented today, they’d probably be specific to URL origins (in fact, there is an effort to do just that), much like content security policies, but alas historical contingencies and backward compatibility force rules that are more complex but easier to deploy.

 if self.host in COOKIE_JAR: